molpopgen/fwdpp/doc/md/policies.md

 Additional model parameters are possible via the usual mechanisms: class members, std::bind, etc.

 A valid mutation policy passes a static assertion involving KTfwd::traits::valid_mutation_model at compile time.
+See type_traitsTest.cc for an example of this assertion.

 * KTfwd::infsites

 \subsection TutRec Recombination policies

 The function signature of a recombination policy must be equivalent to KTfwd::traits::recmodel_t.
 If so, then a static assertion involving KTfwd::traits::valid_rec_model will pass at compile time.
+See type_traitsTest.cc for an example of this assertion.

 Additional model parameters are possible via the usual mechanisms: class members, std::bind, etc.